Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 (3) the notion that the basic laws of logic (identity, noncontradiction, excluded middle) apply to reality.

-Fourth, there is anti-essentialism in postmodernist thinking.
+Fourth, the anti-essentialism characteristic of much postmodernist thinking.
 According to Craig and Moreland, essentialism means that “some things have essential and accidental properties.”
-This means that a certain thing has essential properties that without them it would cease to exist.
-Craig and Moreland provide the following examples: being human is essential to Socrates, being H2O is essential to water, being omnipotent is essential to God, etc. Moreover, an accidental property is one such that a thing can lose it and still exist.
-For instance, being five feet tall is accidental to Socrates.
-Postmodernists reject all of this.
-According to them, no distinction in reality between essential and accidental properties exist.
-Instead, this division is relative to a person’s interests, values, and classificatory purposes.
-The division is thus a social construction that will not be uniform throughout social groups,
+This means that a certain thing has essential properties that without them would cease to exist.
+Craig and Moreland provide the following examples: being human is essential to Socrates; being H2O is essential to water; being omnipotent is essential to God; etc. Moreover, an accidental property is one such that a thing can lose it and still exist.
+For instance, being five feet tall was accidental for Socrates.

 “For example, if a group’s definition of birds includes having a beak, then, assuming for the purpose of illustration that everything that has a beak has feathers, having a feather is an essential property of birds.
 If the group defines birds so as to include bats, having a feather is an accidental property.
 Thus what is essential to birds is not a reflection of reality; it is a construction relative to a group’s linguistic practices.”